-When you visit, in traditional homes, you’re expected to remain silent until spoken to.
-When the mourner acknowledges you, you then may talk with them.
-Remember that you allow the mourner to direct the conversation.
-They may ask about your family, but you may want to take care and only respond about your life briefly.
+When you visit in traditional homes, you’re expected to remain silent until spoken to.
+When the mourner acknowledges you, you can then talk with them.
+Remember to allow the mourner to direct the conversation.
+They may ask about your family, but you should take care and only respond about your life briefly.

 The shiva caller should allow the conversation to be directed by the mourner.
 They decide what to talk about and how the conversation should go.
 The mourner might need to talk about their loss, bring up memories of their loved one, or simply sit and weep.
 Your role as a visitor is to discuss what is on their heart and listen.
 If they want to weep, sit with them and weep.

 Again, the importance of a shiva call isn’t to converse or try and make the person feel better.
 It’s to simply show that you’re there in support of the mourner and to help them see that they aren’t alone.

 When you visit, you’ll probably see friends and neighbors you know, some of whom you haven’t seen in years.
 While it can be a tempting opportunity to catch up, you shouldn’t distract from the real reason for your visit.